Middle school is a busy place!

 Our athletic program is set up to encourage maximum participation and excellence.
-This means that at the Grade 6 and 7 levels there are no cuts and everyone who wants to play has the opportunity.
-In Grade 8 we do make cuts in select sports in order to ensure adequate coaching and practice time.
+Everyone who wants to play has the opportunity in grades 5-7.
+In grade 8, we do make cuts in select sports in order to ensure adequate coaching and practice time.
 We field teams in cross country, volleyball, basketball, badminton and track and field.
-Teams participate in exhibition play, Christian Schools’ tournaments as well as in the local leagues for Grade 8.
+Teams participate in exhibition play, Christian Schools’ tournaments as well as in the local leagues for grade 8.

 Theatre is a way to express humanity, a way to present a little piece of life on stage.
 Students are given the chance to recreate their reality and express their creativity, thoughts, emotions, and insecurities.
 The opportunity to share one’s individual experience of living is very significant for any person, even more intensely so for pre-teenagers.

-Drama in grade 6 & 7 is a part of the Fine Arts curriculum.
+Drama in grades 5-8 is a part of the Fine Arts curriculum.
 We study, use, tweak and play with the ability to communicate verbally and non-verbally.
-Not only do students enjoy playing Drama games which strengthen their thinking and reactions, but they also start thinking about how Drama can be used to give a message.
-Grade 8 Drama is on a semester system.
-Students split their year between Drama and Visual Art.
-In Drama Eight, students are invited to explore themselves, their beliefs, and their world through character, theme, and plot.
+Not only do students enjoy playing drama games which strengthen their thinking and reactions, but they also start thinking about how drama can be used to give a message.
+Grade 8 Drama is on a semester system and students split their year between drama and visual arts.
+In Drama 8, students are invited to explore themselves, their beliefs, and their world through character, theme, and plot.
 Each student is nudged to stretch their imagination and comfort zone.